sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-3.markdown

 {% endhighlight %}

-I wrote it this way so that I could highlight the how the repository and entity work together, but now that we understand that, we may as well make this a full-fledged repository.
 There are two classes that the repository depends on: the user model and our entity class.
-Let’s revise our repository to inject those two dependencies into the “initialize” method.
+Let’s revise our repository to inject those two dependencies.
+To do this, we'll just override the default
+"initialize" method that belongs to any Ruby class.

 {% highlight ruby %}